 This recipe calls for removing the skin of the sweet potato before roasting.
 However, you don’t have to remove the skin before roasting.
 That is completely up to you.
 It is safe to eat the skin of sweet potatoes.
 In fact, the skin of sweet potatoes contains quite a bit of vitamins and nutrients.

-Parboiling is when you cook a food in boiling water until just cooked through and softened.
-It is not necessary to parboil sweet potatoes before roasting, however it will cut down in the total roast time in the oven.
+Parboiling is when you cook food in boiling water until just cooked through and softened.
+It is not necessary to parboil sweet potatoes before roasting, however, it will cut down on the total roast time in the oven.

 This makes for a perfect side dish at your holiday table or a special Sunday night dinner.
 Here are a few ideas to serve with these sweet potatoes to make it a complete meal…